 - Gender and Ethnicity

-The Office of the Chancellor issued coded memorandum (HR2002-27 and HR2003-5) detailing the CSU's requirements for protecting confidential data.
+The Office of the Chancellor issued coded memorandum (HR2005-16) detailing the CSU's requirements for protecting confidential data.
 Additionally, the Office of General Counsel for the CSU issues and maintains a Records Access Manual, which provides an overview of federal and state law governing access to records possessed by the CSU.

 FERPA affords student certain rights with respect to their education record, one of which is the right to consent to the disclosure of personally identifiable information except to the extent that FERPA authorizes disclosure without consent.